 Fellowship Project

-Mr. Rong Bo spent five months at the Freer Gallery of Art & Arthur M. Sackler Gallery in Washington D.C., U.S.A., where he conducted scientific research on the binding media in the polychrome layers of the excavated Terracotta Army.
+Mr. Rong Bo spent five months (March to August 2018) at the Freer Gallery of Art & Arthur M. Sackler Gallery in Washington D.C., U.S.A., where he conducted scientific research on the binding media in the polychrome layers of the excavated Terracotta Army.
 He also engaged in exchange with conservators and scientists on the conservation techniques used to preserve the excavated polychrome terracotta sculptures.

 Biography